18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-4-travel.md

 * Hotels: a receipt including a full breakout of nightly rate and lodging tax where applicable is required.

-* Taxis (including Uber, Lyft, and other rideshare services): receipts for taxis, regardless of amount, is required.
+* Taxis (including Uber, Lyft, and other rideshare services): receipts for taxis, regardless of amount, are required.

 * Public transportation: receipts for all public transit expenses are preferred, however receipts for expenses over $25 are required.